Geography of the Soviet Union: Seacoast

 Soviet shorelines were contiguous with a dozen seas and part of the water systems of three oceans — the Arctic, Atlantic, and Pacific.
 More than two-thirds of its borders were seacoast, making it the world's longest coastal boundary during its time.
 More than two-thirds of the coastline were well above the Arctic Circle.
 With the important exception of Murmansk, which received the warm currents of the Gulf Stream, the coast north of the Arctic Circle was usually locked in ice, frozen for up to ten months each year.
-Despite the exhe Soviet Riviera, and the mountains rimming the southern boundary were as imposing as the Swiss Alps.
+Despite the extensive coastline, access to the world's oceans was both difficult and expensive.

-In addition to having the world’s longest coastline, the U.S.S.R. had the longest frontiers.
+In addition to having the world's longest coastline, the U.S.S.R. had the longest frontiers.
 To the north the country was bounded by the seas of the Arctic Ocean, and to the east were the seas of the Pacific.
 On the south the U.S.S.R. was bordered by North Korea, Mongolia, China, Afghanistan, Iran, and Turkey.
-On the southern frontier there were three seas: the Caspian Sea, the world’s largest inland sea, as well as the almost completely landlocked Black Sea and Sea of Azov.
+On the southern frontier there were three seas: the Caspian Sea, the world's largest inland sea, as well as the almost completely landlocked Black Sea and Sea of Azov.
 Romania, Hungary, Czechoslovakia, Poland, Finland, and Norway lay to the west.